twilio/twilio-go/rest/api/v2010/docs/AccountsMessagesMediaApi.md

 Name | Type | Description
 ------------- | ------------- | -------------
-**PathAccountSid** | **string** | The SID of the [Account](https://www.twilio.com/docs/iam/api/account) that created the Media resource(s) to read.
+**PathAccountSid** | **string** | The SID of the [Account](https://www.twilio.com/docs/iam/api/account) that is associated with the Media resources.
-**DateCreated** | **time.Time** | Only include media that was created on this date.
-Specify a date as `YYYY-MM-DD` in GMT, for example: `2009-07-06`, to read media that was created on this date.
-You can also specify an inequality, such as `StartTime<=YYYY-MM-DD`, to read media that was created on or before midnight of this date, and `StartTime>=YYYY-MM-DD` to read media that was created on or after midnight of this date.
+**DateCreated** | **time.Time** | Only include Media resources that were created on this date.
+Specify a date as `YYYY-MM-DD` in GMT, for example: `2009-07-06`, to read Media that were created on this date.
+You can also specify an inequality, such as `StartTime<=YYYY-MM-DD`, to read Media that were created on or before midnight of this date, and `StartTime>=YYYY-MM-DD` to read Media that were created on or after midnight of this date.
-**DateCreatedBefore** | **time.Time** | Only include media that was created on this date.
-Specify a date as `YYYY-MM-DD` in GMT, for example: `2009-07-06`, to read media that was created on this date.
-You can also specify an inequality, such as `StartTime<=YYYY-MM-DD`, to read media that was created on or before midnight of this date, and `StartTime>=YYYY-MM-DD` to read media that was created on or after midnight of this date.
+**DateCreatedBefore** | **time.Time** | Only include Media resources that were created on this date.
+Specify a date as `YYYY-MM-DD` in GMT, for example: `2009-07-06`, to read Media that were created on this date.
+You can also specify an inequality, such as `StartTime<=YYYY-MM-DD`, to read Media that were created on or before midnight of this date, and `StartTime>=YYYY-MM-DD` to read Media that were created on or after midnight of this date.
-**DateCreatedAfter** | **time.Time** | Only include media that was created on this date.
-Specify a date as `YYYY-MM-DD` in GMT, for example: `2009-07-06`, to read media that was created on this date.
-You can also specify an inequality, such as `StartTime<=YYYY-MM-DD`, to read media that was created on or before midnight of this date, and `StartTime>=YYYY-MM-DD` to read media that was created on or after midnight of this date.
+**DateCreatedAfter** | **time.Time** | Only include Media resources that were created on this date.
+Specify a date as `YYYY-MM-DD` in GMT, for example: `2009-07-06`, to read Media that were created on this date.
+You can also specify an inequality, such as `StartTime<=YYYY-MM-DD`, to read Media that were created on or before midnight of this date, and `StartTime>=YYYY-MM-DD` to read Media that were created on or after midnight of this date.
 **PageSize** | **int** | How many resources to return in each list page.
 The default is 50, and the maximum is 1000.
 **Limit** | **int** | Max number of records to return.